Business Savings Event

 Whatever your preferences are, investing money up front in the style of office furniture that makes you comfortable will naturally lead to greater productivity.
 At the very least, this ensures that you won't be tempted to relocate to the bedroom instead of working at your desk.
 Likewise, an upfront investment in office supplies and equipment will help you get your work done faster and avoid distractions.
 Before investing in supplies and equipment, you must first decide on the level of efficiency you want to achieve in your home office.
 Do you want the ability to do anything at home that you otherwise do at a remote office, or do you simply want to work on your computer and print out a document when needed?

 A basic home office setup can cost you under $500 if you already have a computer that you can relocate to your new space.
-There are a number functional office furniture options that look expensive but are actually quite affordable, especially if you are willing to put the furniture together yourself.
-A printer and a phone with an answering machine can round out a basic home office setup.
+There are a number of functional office furniture options that look expensive but are actually quite affordable, especially if you're willing to put the furniture together yourself.
+A printer and phone can round out a basic home office setup.

 Don't forget to set aside money in your home office budget for office supplies.
 From paper to paper clips, you will have to buy all of the little things that you took for granted when you worked for an employer.
 Make a complete list of the items you use when you work, and go out and buy an extra supply.
 You will avoid the aggravation of not having staples for your stapler or the right size binder clip for a presentation if you do a major supply run before you start working in your home office.